alterego-blip/OOPs/README.md

 4. Reverse an Integer

 ### 4 / 11 / 2022 (Friday)
-These programs can be found in the introToOOP forlder.
+These programs can be found in the "introToOOP" forlder.

 1. Item description
 2. Calculator